Why Rose with Shea Butter Moisturizing Body Lotion?

 Shea Butter: Benefits and Uses

 Gained from Vitellaria paradoxa C. F. Gaertn.
 It is ordinarily ivory in color.
 It changed to white color during processing, and this stage use to prepare skincare products.
 The main natural ingredients are Vitamins and fatty acids.
 They give Anti-inflammatory and healing properties.
 Shea Butter can reduce sun tan and dark areas and improve your skin’s softness, smoothness, and tone.

 Oil extracted from Cocos nucifera L. It is the base ingredient for thousands of skin and hair care products.
 Fatty acids, Lauric acid, Vitamin E are the main natural active ingredients, and they help to act as medicated, anti-fungal, and moisturizing properties.
 It increases your skin moisture and smoothness.
 It also serves as the natural bleaching and nourishing agent.

 Beeswax: Benefits and Uses

 It has an excellent semi-solidifying feature.
-Beeswax rich with Vitamin A, and it gives good nourishes to the skin from inner to outer.
+Beeswax rich in Vitamin A, and it gives good nourishment to the skin from inner to outer.
 Vitamin A is a good vitamin for skin problems.
 Beeswax shows Anti-inflammatory, Antiviral, Antibacterial properties too.
-It decreases acne, wounds, and helps to the reconstruction of cell tissues and texture.
+It decreases acne, wounds and helps to the reconstruction of cell tissues and texture.